 - Cannot have a Roth IRA due to IRS income restrictions.

 - Want to pass on assets tax-free to heirs.

-- Want to make after-tax Roth contribution in excess of Roth IRA limits.
+- Want to make after-tax Roth contributions in excess of Roth IRA limits.

 - Have a long retirement horizon that will allow time to accumulate significant tax-free earnings which can be withdrawn tax-free.